Jaghatai-V/Rolling_for_Attributes/README.md

 attribute_rolls = list(map(lambda dice: roll_stat(), range(6)))
 print(attribute_rolls)

 🚀 How to Use
 Copy the code into a .py file, e.g. stat_roller.py.

 Run it using Python 3:

-bash
-Copy
-Edit
 python stat_roller.py
-Use the generated stats to build your D&D character!
+Use the generated stats to build your D&D character quick!

 📦 Requirements
 Python 3.x
 No external libraries required.

 📝 License